danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 It's highly recommended that you use a vanilla-based abstraction library like [rjlib](https://github.com/rjdj/rjlib) for expanded functionality.

 When patching for PdParty (as with RjDj & PdDroidParty), it is recommended that you work with Pure Data vanilla versions 0.46+.
-If you are working with Pd-extended, disable all externals in order tohelp lessen the chance you inadvertently use an object that will not create in PdParty.
+If you are working with Pd-extended, disable all externals in order to help lessen the chance you inadvertently use an object that will not create in PdParty.
 I actually have separate copies of my Pd settings file, one for desktop development and another for pd-vanilla/libpd work.

 #### [expr], [expr~], & [fexpr~]

 [expr], [expr~], & [fexpr~] are included with PdParty.
-They are under the BSD license which is compatible with the Apple App Store licensing requirements as long as the PdParty source is open (which it is).
-I'm making a note of this, as it may not be the case with other closed source libpd based apps.
+As of Pd versions 0.47+, they are under the BSD license which is compatible with the Apple App Store licensing requirements.
+This was not the case with earlier versions of Pd/libpd.

 #### Key events